-Use your fingers to test the area to determine the number of applications you need for desired results.
-After deciding as to what number of applications are required.
-Thoroughly rinse and dry the test area before proceeding on to the remainder of the application to ensure you’re happy with the result and the finish of the tiles.
+Use your fingers to test the area to determine the number of applications you need for desired results after deciding what number of applications are required.
+Thoroughly rinse and dry the test area before proceeding to the remainder of the application to ensure you’re happy with the result and the finish of the tiles.

 Clean the treated area

 Step Four.
 Start by cleaning a larger area.
-This next area should be no more than five square meters. one liter of anti-slip should cover up 10 square meters in up to three applications.
-It is roughly one-third of a liter per application.
-After cleaning the area with a floor detergent.
+This next area should be no more than five square meters. one liter of anti-slip should cover up to 10 square meters in up to three applications.
+It is roughly one-third of a liter per application after cleaning the area with a floor detergent.

 Ensure the area is 100% wet with clean water.
 Immediately apply anti-slip over the wet surface using a brush natural bristle broom or sponge squeegee.
-Important to not allow the surface to dry at any stage during the application.
+Necessary not to allow the surface to dry at any stage during the application.